 Crawford has 4 hits, Belt hits HR as Giants beat Reds 5-3

+Bochy said the move to replace Ty Blach after the left-hander had thrown only 62 pitches through four innings was definitely unconventional but it worked out.

+”It’s not something you like doing and you do very often,” Bochy said. ”I just thought my hand was forced and I felt like we had enough pitching to get us through it.
+You don’t know when those chances come up like that, so you go for it.
+That’s what we did.”

-The Giants opened the fourth with four consecutive hits off Reds starter Tyler Mahle (3-5), including Belt’s leadoff home run into McCovey Cove.
+The Giants opened the bottom of the fourth with four consecutive hits off Reds starter Tyler Mahle (3-5), including Belt’s leadoff home run into McCovey Cove.

 The Giants’ bullpen did the rest.